Shubham-Balgotra/Netflix_movie_recommendation/README.md

 7. Model Evaluation: Assess the performance of the recommendation models using appropriate evaluation metrics, such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).

+# Visualization:
+1. Barplot: A bar chart is used to display the distribution of ratings in the dataset.
+2. Countplot: A count plot is used to display the number of ratings per day and per month.
+3. Countplot: Plot showing maximum ratings according to days of week.
+4. Kdeplot: To show the Probability Density Function (PDFs) and Cumulative Distribution Functions (CDFs) of ratings as per users.

 # Expected Outcome: